Evo-Memory: Benchmarking LLM Agent Test-time Learning with Self-Evolving Memory: Experiments

 Figure~\ref{fig:step} compares step efficiency across four environments.
-Evolving-memory methods consistently require fewer steps to reach completion, with \textsc{ReMem} achieving the strongest and most stable reductions (e.g., from 22.6 to 11.5 steps on AlfWorld).
-The lightweight \textsc{ExpRAG} and \textsc{ExpRecent} also perform competitively, showing that simple task-level evolution can greatly improve efficiency without extra complexity.
-Overall, continual refinement not only boosts accuracy but also makes reasoning more focused and efficient.
+Evolving-memory methods consistently require fewer steps, with \textsc{ReMem} achieving the largest and most stable reductions (e.g., from 22.6 to 11.5 steps on AlfWorld).
+Lightweight methods such as \textsc{ExpRAG} and \textsc{ExpRecent} also perform competitively, indicating that simple task-level evolution substantially improves efficiency.
+Overall, continual refinement leads to more focused and efficient reasoning.

-\subsection{Task Sequence: Easy v.s.
+\subsubsection{Task Sequence: Easy v.s.
 Hard (RQ3)}

 Table~\ref{tab:seq_difficulty} examines how memory-based agents adapt to changes in task difficulty.
-Baseline methods exhibit noticeable degradation when moving from easier to harder tasks, revealing limited robustness under distribution shifts.
-In contrast, evolving-memory agents, particularly \textsc{ReMem}, maintain strong and consistent performance across both directions, reaching up to 0.94/0.97 success and progress in the Hard$\rightarrow$Easy setting.
-This stability shows that continual reflection enables \textsc{ReMem} to retain transferable knowledge even as task complexity varies.
-The results further indicate that the design of task sequences, especially the ordering of difficulty levels, has a substantial impact on evaluating memory adaptation.
-They also suggest that well-structured task progressions can actively facilitate learning by allowing models to build on prior experiences and generalize across increasingly complex challenges.
-Together, these findings highlight the importance of standardized and thoughtfully organized task sequences for both fair evaluation and effective model development in future benchmarks.
+Baseline methods exhibit substantial variation across task sequences, indicating limited robustness under distribution shifts.
+In contrast, evolving-memory agents, particularly \textsc{ReMem}, maintain strong and consistent performance in both directions, reaching up to 0.94/0.97 success and progress in the Hard$\rightarrow$Easy setting.
+This asymmetry across sequences also suggests that successful experiences from harder tasks are more transferable, contributing to the improved performance of \textsc{ReMem}.
+Overall, these results show that continual reflection helps retain transferable knowledge as task complexity varies, and highlight the importance of task sequence design for fair evaluation and effective learning.

-\subsection{Analysis of Feedback (RQ4)}
+\subsubsection{Analysis of Feedback (RQ4)}